vk-cs/docs-public/docs/en/main/additionals/account/logging/actionslogs/actionslogs.md

-The Activity Log section is for monitoring and installing changes.
-To go to the section, at the top of the control panel, click on the username and select "Activity Log".
+The **Activity Log** section is for monitoring and installing changes.

-The page displays the history of user actions working with the project.
 Now the history of actions is recorded by 6 components of the VK Cloud cloud:

 1. Nova is a controller of computing resources.
 2. Cinder - a component responsible for working with disks.